ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 the appraisal policy of the Verifier.
 This document describes an example evidence structure which can be easily matched against these reference values.

 Each set of evidence contains an `environment-map` providing a namespace, and a non empty `measurement-values-map`.

-Each entry in the `measurement-values-map` is a separate piece of evidence describing the environment named by the `environment-map`.
+Each entry in the `measurement-values-map` is a separate piece of evidence describing a measurement associated with the environment identified in the `environment-map`.

 An Attester can provide multiple `environment-map`s each containing a `measurement-values-map` with one entry;  a single `environment-map` containing multiple entries in its `measurement-values-map`; or a combination of these approaches.

 If evidence from different sources has the same `environment-map` then the `measurement-values-map`s are merged.

+If the merged measurement-value-map contains duplicate codepoints and the measurement values are equivalent, then duplicate claims SHOULD be omitted.
-If both measurement-value-maps being merged contain the same key then the values associated with that key MUST be binary identical.
+Equivalence typically means values MUST be binary identical.

+If the merged measurement-value-map contains duplicate codepoints and the measurement values are not equivalent then the verifier SHALL report an error and stop validation processing.

 ### Accepted Claims Set Initialisation